spring-projects/spring-ai/README.md

 **NOTE:** Building Spring AI requires components that depend on your specific CPU architecture (PyTorch for example).
 MacOS can seamlessly run x86 Java applications on ARM processors using Rosetta, but this will fail when building this project because it tries to download architecture-specific native dependencies.
 (Note: this is only an issue for building the project, not for consuming the libraries).
 If you are unsure if you have the correct JDK distribution for your CPU, run the command `java -XshowSettings:properties -version 2>&1 | grep os.arch` from a fresh terminal to validate that it matches your machine.

-To build with running unit tests
+To build with running unit tests:
 ```shell
 ./mvnw clean package
 ```

-To build including integration tests.
+To build including integration tests:
 ```shell
 ./mvnw clean verify -Pintegration-tests
 ```

 Note that you should set API key environment variables for OpenAI or other model providers before running.
 If the API key isn't set for a specific model provider, the integration test is skipped.

-To run a specific integration test allowing for up to two attempts to succeed.
-This is useful when a hosted service is not reliable or times out.
+To run a specific integration test allowing for up to two attempts to succeed (this is useful when a hosted service is not reliable or times out):
 ```shell
 ./mvnw -pl vector-stores/spring-ai-pgvector-store -am -Pintegration-tests -Dfailsafe.failIfNoSpecifiedTests=false -Dfailsafe.rerunFailingTestsCount=2 -Dit.test=PgVectorStoreIT verify
 ```